 Resource Area Project Reduced Acreage Alternative Distributed Solar Alternative Aesthetics Impacts determined to be Less than Significant.
 Impacts would be similar but reduced compared to the Project.
-Less than the Project Impacts would be reduced compared to the Project.
-Less than the Project Agriculture and Forestry Resources Impacts determined to be Less than Significant.
+Impacts would be reduced compared to the Project.
+Less than the Project Less than the Project Agriculture and Forestry Resources Impacts determined to be Less than Significant.
 Impacts would be the same as the Project.
-Equal to the Project No Impacts.
-Less than the Project Air Quality Impacts determined to be Less than Significant with Mitigation Incorporated.
+No Impacts.
+Equal to the Project Less than the Project Air Quality Impacts determined to be Less than Significant with Mitigation Incorporated.
 Impacts would be similar but reduced compared to the Project; this would not affect significance determinations, which would remain the same as for the Project.
 Impacts would be reduced compared to the Project.
-Less than the Project Biological Resources Impacts determined to be Less than Significant with Mitigation Incorporated.
-Less than the Project Impacts to crownscale would be eliminated under this alternative.
+Less than the Project Less than the Project Biological Resources Impacts determined to be Less than Significant with Mitigation Incorporated.
+Impacts to crownscale would be eliminated under this No Impacts. alternative.
 Other impacts would be similar but reduced compared to the Project.
-Less than the Project No Impacts.
-Less than the Project Cultural and Tribal Resources Impacts determined to be Less than Significant with Mitigation Incorporated.
+Less than the Project Less than the Project Cultural and Tribal Resources Impacts determined to be Less than Significant with Mitigation Incorporated.
 Impacts would be similar but reduced compared to the Project; this would not affect significance determinations, which would remain the same as for the Project.
 Impacts would be reduced compared to the Project regarding previously unknown, buried cultural resources; impacts to architectural historical resources may be greater than the Project.
-Energy Impacts determined to be Less than Significant; beneficial contribution resulting from generation of renewable energy.
-Less than the Project Impacts (including beneficial contribution to energy supply) would be similar to the Project but reduced.
-Greater than the Project Less than the Project Impacts (including beneficial contribution to energy supply) would be similar to the Project but reduced.
-Less energy may be generated from the flush-mounted panels as compared to the Project's single-axis tracking system, which is designed to optimize power production of the modules by ensuring proper orientation to the sun.
-Greater than the Project Geology, Soils, and Paleontological Resources Impacts determined to be Less than Significant with Mitigation Incorporated.
-Impacts would be similar but reduced compared to the Project; this would not affect significance determinations, which would remain the same as for the Project.
-Less than the Project No Impacts.
-Less than the Project Greenhouse Gas Emissions Impacts determined to be Less than Significant; overall beneficial impact from net GHG reduction.
+Less than the Project Less than the Project Energy Impacts determined to be Less than Significant; beneficial contribution resulting from generation of renewable energy.
+Impacts (including beneficial contribution to energy supply) would be similar to the Project but reduced.
+Impacts (including beneficial contribution to energy supply) would be similar to the Project but reduced.
+Less energy may be generated from the flush-mounted panels as compared to the Project's single-axis tracking system, which is designed to optimize power production of the modules by ensuring proper orientation to the sur Greater than the Project Geology, Soils, and Paleontological Resources Less than the Project Less than the Project Greenhouse Gas Emissions Impacts determined to be Less than Significant; overall beneficial impact from net GHG reduction.
 Impacts would be the same as the Project, overall beneficial impact from net GHG reduction would be reduced in comparison to the Project.
-Greater than the Project Impacts would be reduced compared to the Project, overall beneficial impact from net GHG reduction would be similar to the Project.
-Less than the Project
+Impacts would be reduced compared to the Project, overall beneficial impact from net GHG reduction would be similar to the Project.
+Greater than the Project Less than the Project